-At some of the highest latitudes on earth the northern lights, a natural light display, dances in the sky with shades of red, green and blue.
-The science behind it is still relatively unknown but travellers journey north every year into rural areas in hope of seeing this natural phenomenon.
+Located at some of the earth highest latitudes, the northern lights dances in the sky with shades of red, green and blue.
+The science behind it is still relatively unknown but hundreds of travellers journey north every year into rural areas in hope of seeing this natural phenomenon.

 Yellowknife, Northwest Territories

 Yellowknife in the Northwest Territories is one of the best places to see the Aurora Borealis in Canada for two reasons.
 One: it is directly under the aurora oval.
 Two: it is mostly flat allowing for unobstructed views.
-If you’re wanting a sneak peak of the lights, the Canadian Space Agency switches on its live web cam whenever it occurs.
+If you’re wanting a sneak peek of the lights, the Canadian Space Agency switches on its live webcam whenever it occurs.

 One of the most northern Aurora Borealis spots in Canada, this remote area actually lies north of the oval.
 Despite this, it remains a great viewing point – mainly because there are no city lights to dim the view.
 It’s not always easy to get to Iqaluit (especially in winter) so maybe it’s one for the more adventurous traveller (but we promise that it’s more than worth it).